 The public is strongly encouraged to participate in the federal rulemaking process.
 The best way to do this is to view the Federal Register (link provided below) to find out more about notices seeking public comment, and to submit your comments directly to the agency during the proposed rulemaking stage.
 You should submit your comments through the Regulations.gov website (link provided below).

 - Provide comments on proposed rules at www.Regulations.gov

 Where do I find regulations specific to Indian Affairs?

 The CFR title most relevant to Indian Affairs is Title 25-Indians.This Title addresses all Bureau of Indian Affairs, Bureau of Indian Education, and other Indian Affairs programs.
 View All Parts of Title 25.

 How does Indian Affairs develop or revise regulations?

-RACA works with the program offices, DOI leadership, and the Office of the Solicitor to identify and prioritize necessary regulatory changes.
+RACA works with the program offices, Department leadership, and the Office of the Solicitor to identify and prioritize necessary regulatory changes.
 Once the need for a regulatory change has been identified, RACA coordinates with Departmental subject matter experts to develop an initial draft.
-RACA may also reach out to tribal subject matter experts at this point.
+RACA may also reach out to Tribal subject matter experts at this point.

 Once an initial draft is developed, RACA further engages the Tribes through formal Tribal consultation meetings or discussions.
 RACA works with the Department’s subject matter experts to revise the draft regulation to address Tribal input, and then publishes a proposed rule in the Federal Register to solicit public comment.
 At this point, RACA may coordinate additional Tribal consultation meetings and/or host public meetings.
 Again, working with subject matter experts, RACA addresses the comments received during the public comment period, and ultimately publishes a final rule in the Federal Register.